snowflakemake/SpotifyScheduler/README.md

 - `--at YYYY-MM-DDTHH:MM[:SS]`: Alternative to `--time/--date` for an absolute timestamp.
 - `--device`: Optional Spotify Connect device name.
 Defaults to your active device, or the first available one.
 - `--list-devices`: Authenticate, print the available Spotify Connect devices, and exit without scheduling playback.
+- `--no-browser`: Prevent the script from trying to launch a web browser during Spotify authorization (helpful on servers).

 The script confirms the scheduled playback time (unless `--now` is used), waits until the target moment, and then issues the playback command.
 Make sure the selected device is online shortly before the scheduled time; otherwise, playback will fail.